How to Write a Eulogy Speech

 This will be the longest part of the eulogy.

-Tell about special characteristics of the person
+Tell about special and distinguishing characteristics of the person

 Tell of stories that happened between you, or other family and friends of the deceased.